top of page

 One of the benefits of using Curves Presets is that you can start from a saved set of adjustments and apply those adjustments to one photo, or an entire set of photos, without having to manually change the points for each section of the graph for each image.
 It can potentially save you a lot of time and hassle later on, especially if you want to apply the same preset to another photo in the future.
 If you have a series of photos and you've created a set of layers you want to use on each photo to achieve a more uniform look, simply select the Curves layers and drag and drop them into each open photo within the program.

-Have fun experimenting and learning!
+Have fun experimenting and learning, and download the free preset below!

 Get 25% OFF Your First Order With Moo